jpic/django-notification-light/README.rst

     Has a User, a Notification, a Backend, and booleans "sent" and "read".

 UserSetting
     Has a User, a Kind, a Backend, and a boolean "enabled".
+It may have a Resource.

 Scenarios
 ---------